NCL Home > Documentation > Graphics > Resources

 CellFill

 ContourPlot performs cell fill by drawing filled polygons whose edges are defined by the borders between adjacent grid cells.
 If the data grid is defined using cell edges, the cell boundaries are obtained explicitly from the coordinate arrays.
 Otherwise, the edges are assumed to pass through the halfway points in data grid space between the cell centers.
 Optionally, you may draw lines around the edges using the cell fill edge resources.
 As with raster fill, pattern fill is not supported.
-Unlike raster fill, however, the cells may be transparent.

 The following resources can be used to control fill features when cnFillMode is set to CellFill: